Ready for anything

 - 3x Hepatitis B

-Please check with your caregiver or your GP if you have records of receiving any of these as part of your childhood immunisation program.
-If you have not been immunised for Hepatitis B, it's best to start this process early, as it can take up to 6 months to receive the required 3 doses and may cause you to miss out on selection for the next intake.
+Please check with your caregiver or GP to see if you have received any of these as part of your childhood immunisation program.
+If you have not, it's best to start this process early as it can take up to 6 months to receive the required doses (particularly Hep B), and may cause you to miss out on selection for the next intake.

 Height and weight